pexip/os-syslog-ng/dbld/README.md

 You can also use the docker based shell to hack on syslog-ng by configuring and building manually.
-You can use any of the supported OSes as shells (e.g. shell-ubuntu-xenial or shell-centos-7) and there's "devshell" that contains a few extra tools, often needed during development.
+You can use any of the supported OSes as shells (e.g. shell-ubuntu-noble or shell-almalinux-8) and there's "devshell" that contains a few extra tools, often needed during development.

 Steps for the manual build after entering into the containers shell: